MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_RSA_BestPractices.md

 ## Ad strength score and suggestions

 We recommend that you review your ad strength score and implement our suggestions.
 Your ad strength score indicates how effective and relevant your ads are for potential customers with the aim of helping you improve ad performance.
 Ad strength rates the diversity, quality, and quantity of your ad's headlines and descriptions.
-Along with your ad strength score—ranging from “Poor,” “Average,” “Good,” or “Excellent”—we provide suggestions for improvement.
+Along with your ad strength scoreâ€”ranging from â€œPoor,â€ â€œAverage,â€ â€œGood,â€ or â€œExcellentâ€â€”we provide suggestions for improvement.
 See [About Responsive Search ads](hlp_BA_CONC_ResponsiveSearchAds.md) to learn more about your ad strength score and the suggestions we may have for you based on your ad strength.

 <a id="auto-generated-assets"></a>